What cute people say when they are pissed off

 Support for multiple repositories is built deeply into R; mostly via the (default) package

 update.packages function (along with several others from the

-utils package) can used for these three default repositories as well as many others with ease.
-But it seemed that support for simple creation and use of local repositories was however missing.
+utils package) can be used with ease for these three default repositories as well as many others.
+But it seemed that support for simple creation and use of local repositories was missing.

 See the vignettes

 for the FAQ, two principal uses cases, basic motivation and an overview / introduction.
 The package documentation provides more details.
 The drat package page has a longer tutorial, and the blog section on drat has even more.

 You can install the package from CRAN via the standard